nx-francisbota/PDF-Re-Proccessor/README.md

 `* * * * * /path_to/PDF-Re-Processor/run_ftp_endpoint.sh`
 Adjust the schedule (* * * * *) according to your desired frequency (e.g., 0 0 * * * for daily at midnight).
 Save and exit the crontab editor.

+## Additional Notes

+### Logs
+Application logs can be found in the logs folder within the application code directory.

+### environment variables
+The HOST and PORT mentioned in the configuration refer to the server's host address and port where the application is running.